angelynaye/Stat-154-Project-2/README.md

      4. K-fold CV models(list): model_list

 ### Normalize:
-For better accuracy rate, we first perform normalization on both ways of splitting the data.
+For better accuracy rate, we first perform normalization on both data results from different ways of splitting.
 We minus all the data chunks by the columnwise mean of X_train_val (merged dataframes of training and validation set), and divide all data by the columnwise std of X_train_val.

-## Modeling
+## Modeling (Problem 3)
-#### For this part, both Method 1 Data and Method 2 Data are performed similarly
+#### For this part, both Method 1 Data and Method 2 Data are performed similarly and are seperate into Method 1, Method 2 chunk
 ### Logistic Regression:
 To fit in logistic regression model, we used “linear_model.LogisticRegression(solver = 'lbfgs', multi_class='multinomial’)” Then, we used “log_loss” and “CVgeneric” to calculate the loss, test accuracy, and validation accuracy.
 Then we use “np.mean” to calculate average test accuracy and validation accuracy.
 Then, we used the scatter plot and line plot in matplotlib to plot a 5-Fold CV Test Set & Validation Set accuracy, 5-Fold CV Loss (Logistic Regression) for both Method 1 and Method 2.
 ### QDA: